AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

 1. Select a migration set from *Overview* page and click **Ingest** to start extraction.
 The **Migration Set ingestion** dialog box displays.
 Click on **Ingest** to start the ingestion phase.
 It is possible to ingest content to Author and Publish at the same time.

    >[!IMPORTANT]
    >When the **Wipe existing content on Cloud instance before ingestion** option is enabled, it deletes the entire existing repository and creates a new repository to ingest content into.
 This means that it resets all settings including permissions on the target Cloud Service instance.
+This is also true for an admin user added to the **administrators** group.

    ![image](/help/move-to-cloud-service/content-transfer-tool/assets/content-ingestion-01.png)